mmujynya/snex/README.md

    ```

 ## USAGE
+- Command Line Interface help: python snex.py --help
-- Create an Excalidraw scene with P blank pages for a given series (‘N5’ for Manta, ‘N6’ for other models)
+- Create an Excalidraw scene with a few blank pages
   - This is needed because Excalidraw has an infinite canvas, while the Supernote format relies on pages of a given dimension.
 We simulate the SN pages by creating frame objects.
-  - Command: python snex.py "series P"
+  - Command: python snex.py --blank
-  - For example: Python snex.py ‘N5 4’ will create a scene compatible for Manta with 4 pages in the root folder
+  - You can change the number of default pages.
+For example, to have 5 pages, run: python snex.py --pages 5

 - Export a notebook to Excalidraw
   - Command: Python snex.py <filename with .note extension>